carcruz97/carcruz97/README.md

 ## About Me 🚀

-The pandemic turned me into a Python Developer, my first corporate role evolved me into a Data Scientist, and the freelance world shaped me into an AI Software Developer.
+The pandemic turned me into a Python Developer, my first corporate role evolved me into a Data Scientist, and the freelance world shaped me into an AI Solutions Architect.
 I'm essentially a trendy programmer who pieces together models from academic papers and GitHub repositories!

 ## What I Do 💻